 The basic French language program at West Virginia University provides the ideal place for students to delve into the exciting and vibrant French world.
 In this program, students can acquire or hone the four language skills (oral comprehension, reading, speaking, and writing) while also expanding their knowledge of French and Francophone culture and literature.
 The basic language sequence includes FRCH 101, 102, 203, 203 as well as the intensive 100 and 200 courses.
 Students are placed into the appropriate level via the use of a placement test that accurately assesses current proficiency in French.

-If, after looking over the information on this page and the various links provided, you have any questions, please do not hesitate to contact Dr. Jennifer Orlikoff, the Program Coordinator.
+If, after looking over the information on this page and the various links provided, you have any questions, please do not hesitate to contact Dr. Elena Shimaskaya, the Program Coordinator.
 Suggestions will also be welcomed for improving this site and providing better services to our students.